akreddy247/SmokeTest/README.md

 # Lambda: LL-Yodlee-UpsertProvider

-The purpose of this Lambda is perform 2 opertaions:
+The purpose of this Lambda is perform 2 operations:
   1. Add or update the Yodlee Providers.
   2. Get the list of providers by provider name

 ## 1. Add or update the Yodlee providers
 The Lambda expects the following JSON object to add or update the providers.
-  Provide the list of  comma seperated providerId's.
+  Provide the list of  comma separated providerId's.
 It will do an upsert on the providerId

   ### UpsertProviderById
   ```json